 - Arrive early before park opening.

-- Follow a touring plan (recently updated!).
+- Follow a park plan.

 - Check the Disneyland app for wait times.